 "Just give it a little more time."
 Peter sighed, once more, probably growing tired of telling Tom the exact same things over and over.
 "You are going to for back for her, aren't you?"

 "Who knows what I'll do.
 Even I haven't a clue most of the time."
 Tom replied.
 He sometimes wondered if he should just stop trying to hold onto her and just let her go.
-She'd be repulsed if she knew all his secrets and he was too deep in the dark to just let them go.
+Deep down Tom knew that Frankie would be repulsed if she knew all his secrets and he was too deep in the dark to just simply let them go.
 He had Horcruxes, for starters, and it wasn't like he planned on sticking his soul back together.
 To her, they were dark and repulsive creations and he had three of them.

 The door slammed close as Mr. Burke returned to the shop.
 He looked even more aggravated than before he had left and had a few new crumbs on his jacket.
 He immediately took notice of Peter and Tom and walked over.

 "Stop loitering around, you." he sneered at Peter, towering over him like a giant despite Peter's growth spurt.
 "Tom, get back to work!"

 "Ack!
 I'll see you some other time then, Tom." he squeaked, making a break for the exit.
 Suddenly, Tom could see the small mousy boy returning to his old self once more.

 "Bye Peter."
 Tom said, sounding bored and listless, but also had somewhat of a smile on his face as he stared down at his book.
 His friend had not changed completely after all.